 Microsol Resources hosts these annual webinar series on What’s New with Autodesk that showcase and highlight the newest features of the various Autodesk products on the different versions.
+While all these new updates sound wonderful, what exactly does this mean for you?

 We focus our webinars on the project workflow and share tips and tricks for the new software features.
 With brand new features, the new version offers greater productivity, improved collaboration, and more integrated BIM workflows.

-Microsol Resources will bring you the latest information on Autodesk products so be sure to always follow our website, blog, and social networks to stay up to date.
+Microsol Resources will bring you the latest information on Autodesk products so be sure always to follow our website, blog, and social networks to stay up to date.

 Stay ahead of the curve and see the demos of the new features with our building and infrastructure specialists.